Alex-Laney/JuniorDesign2329/README.md

 -Implemented Definition pages for each musical term

 -Added ability to sort terms alphabetically, reverse alphabetically, and by tag

+-Added licensing terms and agreements

+-Implemented Help menu templates for each module

 ### Bug Fixes
 N/A